AlexanderBeck0/CS-513-Project-4/docs/report.md

 ## What We Learned

-Throughout the development of this project, and running the various experiments, we gained hands-on knowlege expanding upon what we discussed in class.
+Throughout the development of this project, and running the various experiments, we gained hands-on knowledge expanding upon what we discussed in class.
 While implementing the distance-vector routing algorithm, it was fascinating to see the same count to infinity problem.
-As mentioned before, we origionally thought it was a mistake, but after analyzing the algorithm it makes total sense that the cost to reach an isolated node continues to climb due to the back and forth (in)corrections from each nodes' neighbors.
+As mentioned before, we originally thought it was a mistake, but after analyzing the algorithm it makes total sense that the cost to reach an isolated node continues to climb due to the back and forth (in)corrections from each nodes' neighbors.
 Also with the distance-vector algorithm, it was extremely interesting to see the delayed response time when a cost is increased as opposed to decreased.
-This follows what we discussed in class with how good news spreads fast but bad news spreads slowly.
+This follows what we discussed in class about how good news spreads fast but bad news spreads slowly.

 Another thing we learned was that, despite having completely different algorithms, both the link-state and distance-vector routing algorithms converged to the same shortest paths.
 This behavior is actually quite simple, since both algorithms find the shortest path, the only difference being the knowledge available at the start.